BrandonDyer64/wcpp/README.md

 console.log(ourModule.addTwo(2, 3))
 ```

-If you want to both use wcpp in the web and include a large C++ file, you'll
+If you want to both use WCPP in the web and include a large C++ file, you'll
 need to use it asynchronously.

 We could put this in an anonymous async function: